AramZS/devblog/src/posts/hello-day-6.md

 Let me pull those files back in from the last good commit: `git checkout 32e6206c0680d9009a316b85e33461479058d81d src/_layouts/*`

 Yup that did it.
 My Index file is back.

-Ok
+Build still isn't working.
+Hmmm where are the logs for this?

+Ok, [in the Actions tab](https://github.com/AramZS/devblog/actions), not in settings.

+Looks like it isn't pulling in Dinky properly as a submodule because [Github Pages needs the https url for the repo in .gitsubmodules](https://docs.github.com/en/pages/getting-started-with-github-pages/using-submodules-with-github-pages).